timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 As a result, some RP implementations will fetch the snapshot to re-sync if a (substantial) serial regression is observed.

-### L4 Load-Balancing
+### Layer 4 Load-Balancing

-If an RRDP repository uses L4 load-balancing, some load balancer implementations will keep in the pool connections to a node that is no longer active (e.g. one that is disabled because of maintenance).
+If an RRDP repository uses Layer 4 load-balancing, some load balancer implementations will keep in the pool connections to a node that is no longer active (e.g., one that is disabled because of maintenance).
 Due to HTTP keepalive, requests from an RP (or CDN edge) may continue to try to use the disabled node for an extended period.
 This issue is more pronounced with CDNs that use HTTP proxies internally